Spectroscopic Characterization of redMaPPer Galaxy Clusters with DESI: Discussion

 \item {\textbf{Measure individual cluster velocity dispersion and spectroscopic richness}: } Targeted follow-up data of \redmapper{} clusters would facilitate measuring velocity dispersion and spectroscopic richness for individual clusters.
 Conducting this analysis on individual clusters and combining the constraints on relevant model parameters from the individual fits would constrain the scatter on these parameters rather than simply the uncertainty on the means.
 Importantly, this would constrain the full distribution $p(\lambdatrue|\lambdaobs)$.

-\item {\textbf{Running \redmapper{} with DESI spectroscopy to yield an improved red-sequence model:} } Our results motivate re-training the \redmapper-red-sequence for future work.
-That the measurements here show substantial redshift dependence over such a small redshift increment suggests that a catalogue trained with DESI spectroscopy would be a sufficient improvement over predecessors to merit its own cosmology analysis.

 \item {\textbf{Improving the \redmapper{} algorithm}:} Our results suggest various lines of reasoning to improve \redmapper{}.
-First, we recommend exploring further tuning of the lower luminosity threshold used to compute a richness measure with lower scatter and contamination.
-Moreover, incorporating a spectroscopic matched-filter into the \redmapper{} algorithm itself in addition to the existing photometric and radial matched-filters could provide the most robust results in the regime in which the number of galaxy spectra is being significantly increased with new experiments.
+First, we recommend re-training the \redmapper{} red sequence with DESI data to investigate any potential differences in richness estimates resulting from the addition of this spectroscopic training data.
+Second, we recommend exploring further tuning of the lower luminosity threshold used by \redmapper{}.
+Similarly, the lower threshold in $\pmem$ used for constructing richness merits further investigation.
+Moreover, incorporating a spectroscopic matched-filter into the \redmapper{} algorithm itself could provide the most robust results in the regime in which the number of galaxy spectra is being significantly increased with new experiments.

-\item {\textbf{Improved model for putative cluster galaxy velocities:}} The addition of fainter ($L<0.55 \lstar$) and higher redshift $z \sim 0.2$ selected cluster galaxies illustrates deviation from a zero-centred Gaussian in the distribution of line-of-sight velocities of galaxies apparently in projection.
+\item {\textbf{Improved model for putative cluster galaxy velocities:}} The addition of fainter ($L<0.55 \lstar$) and higher redshift $z \sim 0.2$ cluster galaxies illustrates deviation from a zero-centred Gaussian in the distribution of line-of-sight velocities of projection effects.
 In this study, this complication was evaded by truncating extreme projections at $|\deltaznormed|>0.1$.
 However, it is known in principle that the observed distribution has contributions from true cluster galaxies, infalling galaxies, galaxies associated with clusters whose centres are mis-identified, and projections in correlated and uncorrelated structure along the line-of-sight.
 Moreover, neighboring cluster pairs along the line-of-sight can be confused for single detections.
 As the amount of data increases, so too may the complexity of the model necessary to fit the data.
-We emphasize that the ultimate goal of measuring an unbiased, low-scatter proxy for cluster mass allows for flexibility in sacrificing model interpretability.
-A more general Gaussian mixture model may achieve this goal.
-Our current model has the distinct advantage of a simple interpretation: one component for true cluster galaxies and one for all other galaxies, with a clear probability for any given galaxy to be one or the other depending solely on its line-of-sight velocity.
-We note that many modern statistical and machine learning methods could explore the space of models that relate halo mass to the full distribution of galaxy line-of-sight velocities.
+One could also optionally adopt a luminosity threshold that smoothly varies with redshift to further probe redshift dependence of projection effects.